peidevs/Event_Resources/Checklist.md

     - From Pop up, click blue “Join with Google Meet” button
     - (alternative: perhaps just sign into Google with PEIDevs account and click the link.
 That might also work)
     - share link in Slack and can edit the MeetUp to put the link there as well
+    - note that Google Meet may time-out
+        - announce at the start of the meeting that this could happen, and have a back-up plan
+        - e.g. start another meeting and put the link in Slack/MeetUp

 #### on night of the event (for regular MeetUps)